 “While I love tasting the wine, and as much as I might think I influence the outcome, the truth is that my world-class winemaking team led by Andy Erickson makes the key decisions.
 They are light years ahead of me, and that’s exactly why I’m so pleased to have them crafting Seven Apart.
 It takes a village.”

 In The Pursuit Of Perfection

-Seven Apart currently produces four distinct Cabernet Sauvignons: The Expedition, Shale, Basalt, and Summit.
+Seven Apart currently produces four distinct Cabernet Sauvignons: The Seven Apart Expedition, Seven Apart Shale, Seven Apart Basalt, and Seven Apart Summit.
 Each one has a distinctive flavor profile that wine lovers will effortlessly pick up on.
-The Shale, Basalt, and Summit are all single vineyard wines.
+The Seven Apart Shale, Seven Apart Basalt, and Seven Apart Summit are all single vineyard wines.
 While some may think it is redundant to create three types of Cabernet Sauvignon from one vineyard, Don believes that the ability to utilize every aspect of the vineyard’s potential is what makes Seven Apart so remarkable:

 “It is so interesting to see how the vineyard itself undergoes different expressions and evolves.
 You can take the same rootstock, the same year, the same vineyard manager, and even the same winemaker, but you’ll receive three different expressions of wine.
 Each vineyard is like a person with a unique character.”
 Don ends: “For me, the motivation was always about trying to make absolutely the best wines we could make.
 We’ve been passionate about everything we could do to make sure the vineyard was in the best shape it could be.”